-I’m a full-stack web developer / occasional designer / UX enthusiast at Yale University with a long-standing passion for solving user-facing problems.
+I’m a full-stack web and native developer / UX enthusiast at Slack with a long-standing passion for solving user-facing problems.

 Additionally, I’m an avid guitarist and “chef” (working on the chef part).